 10 – Take a wonderful and scenic selfie of the Brooklyn Bridge

-The Brooklyn Bridge is another world-famous landmark and a must thing to see in NYC.
+The Brooklyn Bridge is another world-famous landmark and a must place to visit in NYC.
 Built in the 19th century, this bridge still represents a crucial connection between Manhattan and Brooklyn.

 Thousands of cars and pedestrians cross the bridge each day, together with a multitude of tourists taking pictures from all angles.